4TUResearchData-Carpentries/2019-06-04-delft/index.md

 {% comment %}
 AUDIENCE
+"This workshop is open for researchers associated to the Faculty of Applied Sciences and the Faculty of Electrical Engineering, Mathematics & Computer Science @TU Delft"
 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}